• Skip to primary navigation

 Self-Rising Flour Butter Pecan Cookies

 Some of my favorite cookbook authors have opposing views on self-rising flour.
-In How to Bake Everything, Mark Bittman calls it “a silly concept” and says it’s more expensive and can’t be substituted for all-purpose.
-Whereas in Bakewise, Shirley Corriher states that self-rising flour is “a perfectly uniform blend of leaveners and flour” and devotes a page to its merits.
+For instance, in How to Bake Everything, Mark Bittman calls it "a silly concept".
+He says it's more expensive and can't be substituted for all-purpose.
+On the other hand, in Bakewise, Shirley Corriher states that it's "a perfectly uniform blend of leaveners and flour" and devotes a page to its merits.
 Me?
-I’m in the “I keep it around for biscuits” camp, but I also use it for a few particular cookies.
-And now I have a new one!
+I'm in the "I keep it around for biscuits" camp, but I also use it for a few particular cookies.
+And now I have a new one -- Butter Pecan Cookies!

 This recipe for Butter Pecan Cookies is from The Savannah Morning News, courtesy of Teri Bell, co-owner of Miss Sophie’s Marketplace.
 Teri, who bakes them for tour groups that come to The Mighty Eight Museum, says their flavor reminds her of Pecan Sandies.